vidhyasrinivasan65/parksg/assessment.md

 **How I found out:** only because I called the endpoint by hand and the raw response was sitting in front of me.
-A prompt written from my assumptions about how a carpark API works would never have mentioned `LotType`, and the generated code would have been clean, readable and wrong.
+A prompt written from my assumptions about how a carpark API works would never have mentioned `LotType` and the generated code would have been clean, readable and wrong.

 **The part I am less comfortable with:** I ran the command and I read the output.
 But